 |Polito Family Farms||Homepage|

-Eureka lemons have a peak season in late winter through early spring, and are usually available year-round.
+Eureka lemons are available year-round with a peak season in the late winter through early spring months.

 Recipes that include Eureka Lemons.
 One is easiest, three is harder.

 |California Greek Girl||Eureka Lemon Pasta with Fava Beans and Greens|

 |Natasha's Kitchen||Kale Salad with Honey Lemon Dressing|

 People have spotted Eureka Lemons using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.